Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Camí dels Enginyers

-The path we had to follow started behind the Coma de Vaca hut, and its name was Camí dels Enginyers (Engineer Path).
+The path we had to follow started behind the Coma de Vaca hut.
+Its name is Camí dels Enginyers (Engineer Path).
 The engineers built this path to carry everything necessary to construct an artificial dam and a power plant in the area.
 Luckily, this never happened.

 Viewpoint in Vall de Núria